shirinyamani/DS/tree/readme.md

 <img src="./img/fullrot.png" >

 ## Left Right Condition
-- Find the disbalanced node
+- Find the imbalanced node
 - Find the Condition, How? next bullet! 😁
 - Find the grand child of the node + the path to the grand child node!
 - Once found, then first, rotate the left child of the disballenced node to left(i.e. move the right child of the parent to parent place) ---> Left rotation for the left child of the disballenced node!
 <img src="./img/lrrot.png">

 ## Right Right Condition ---> Do rotation to the left for the disballenced node!
-- Find the disbalanced node( move upward and compare the difference in height)
+- Find the dis-balanced node( move upward and compare the difference in height)
 - Find the Condition, **How?** next bullet! 😁
 - Find the grand child of the node + the path to the grand child node!
 - Once found,rotate to left!